 - Maintenance: You’ll either have to buy a lawnmower or pay someone to mow the lawn, furnace filters and light bulbs will have to be replaced regularly, paint doesn’t last forever, and you may need to contract with a pest control service or alarm company.
-Regular costs like lawn maintenance or pest control services should be estimated as best as possible.
+Recurring costs like lawn maintenance or pest control services should be estimated as best as possible.
 Smaller ones can be bundled into your emergency fund.

-- Emergency fund: A new home doesn’t come with lifetime guarantees; the water heater could explode or the roof could start leaking.
-You should save money each month, to be used for repairs and other unexpected problems.
+- Emergency fund: A new home doesn’t come with lifetime guarantees; the water heater could explode, or the roof could start leaking.
+You should save money each month to be used for repairs and other unexpected problems.

 Good rules of thumb: